How To Set A Wedding Budget

 Step 3: Estimate Your Guest Count

-The cost of a wedding is pretty much based on guest count.
+The cost of a wedding is generally based on two things: the guest list and the level of luxury you are wanting.
 The number of guests will determine the size of your venue and how much food and drink you’ll have to provide.
 Your guest count will also generate the number of several items such as invitations, cake slices, and wedding favours.
 So, the size of your guest list will determine roughly how much you need to be aiming to save.
 If you realise that your guest list is too large for your wedding budget, you either need to give yourself more time to save, or cut down your guest list to a more realistic figure.

 Step 4: Create an Emergency Fund

 Also, you may want around £500 spare for the wedding day itself.
-This is in case of last-minute emergencies, such as your wedding cars going AWOL or extra food and drink charges.
+This is in case of last-minute emergencies, such as your wedding transport breaking down and needing to hire taxis or extra food and drink charges.
 If you don’t use it, then that’s an extra £500 for your honeymoon fund!

 Step 5: Figure out Your Biggest Costs

 Your wedding venue will inevitably be your biggest cost.
-So, you should first start by halving your wedding budget.
-This should cover your wedding venue hire, plus your food and drink charges.
+So, you should first start by working out your budget for this element.
+This should cover your wedding venue hire, plus your food and drink charges which generally works out to be 45% of your total budget.
 So, your first big decision should be to find quotes for hire and cost per head from venues you’re interested in and see whether they fit in your wedding budget.
 Also, not every venue will offer the same kind of package.
 So, find out all the costs upfront and adjust your budget accordingly.

 Step 6: Prioritise the Rest of Your Wedding Budget